Authentic Lessons for 21st Century Learning

 Continue to follow the Facilitator Guide.
 Direct students to take out their KWL handouts from before and use the space on the back to write any notes from the presentation including at least one example of a POMS or Point of Most Significance (i.e. something from the presentation that was interesting to them).

-Transition to introducing the guest speaker and allowing the remainder of the time during this section to be devoted to their presentation.
+Transition to introducing the guest speaker.
+Allow the remainder of the time during this section to be devoted to the presentation.

-Transition into a Question and Answer session allowing students the opportunity to ask the speaker any questions.
+Transition to a Question-and-Answer session, allowing students the opportunity to ask the speaker any questions.

 After Event